 - Deus ex Machina: From the Rebel point of view, the Bendu's arrival is this.
 If not for the Bendu's interference, Thrawn's forces would've overwhelmed and destroyed them.
 And then he starts striking down rebels and Imperials alike.

 - Didn't See That Coming: Thrawn, for all his planning and research, has nothing in place for dealing with a Force Wielder more powerful than any Jedi.
-The Bendu proceeds to command a Force-enhanced tempest to obliterate anything in his sight with Force Lightning.
+The Bendu proceeds to command a Force-enhanced tempest to obliterate anything in his sight with Force lightning.
 Bendu then doesn't see Thrawn's brass ones as he orders all his remaining troops to focus fire on the eyes of the storm, seemingly downing the Bendu.
-But as Bendu later taunts, he is something more than mortal.
+But as the Bendu later taunts, he is something more than mortal.
 Thrawn lives through it anyways.

-- Elevator Action Sequence: Off-screen, Kallus beating up the Stormtroopers escorting him to an airlock.
+- Elevator Action Sequence: Off-screen, Kallus beating up the stormtroopers escorting him to an airlock.